daveyap1993/Machine-Failure-Prediction-Analysis-with-Gradient-Boosting/README.md

-# Machine-failure-Maintenance-predictive-Analysis-with-Gradient-Boosting
+# Machine-Failure-Prediction-Analysis-with-Gradient-Boosting

-This project is the gentle introduction of Machine failure Maintenance Predictive Analysis using supervised machine learning method(XGBoost).
+This project is the gentle introduction of Machine Failure Prediction Analysis using supervised machine learning method(XGBoost).

 ## This series aims to: